 For most of us, cleaning is not one our favorite pastimes.
 We want a clean house, we just don't want to spend a great deal of time getting it.

-So, here are some speed cleaning shortcuts to help you get the chores done faster and more easily.
+To help you get your chores done faster and more easily, we have the best speed cleaning shortcuts, so you can spend less time sweeping and scrubbing and more time resting and relaxing.
 Most involve a few minutes of cleaning as you go while doing tasks each day.
 This will save you hours of heavy cleaning when you do decide it simply has to be done.

 Tackle Oven Spills Quickly